-G Review and monitor the auditor's independence and performance and effectivenessof audit process
+G Review and monitor the auditor's independence and performance and effectiveness ofaudit process

-G Approval or any subsequent modification of transaction of the Company withrelated parties;
+G Approval or any subsequent modification of transaction of the company with relatedparties;

-G Monitoring the end use of funds raised through public offers and related matters
+G Monitoring the end use of funds raised through public offers and related matters;

-Review the functioning of the whistle blower mechanism.
+G Review the functioning of the whistle blower mechanism;

-During the year under review one meeting of the Committee was held on 12.02.2016 forassessment and recommendation for the appointment of Chief Financial Officer of theCompany.
+During the year under review one meeting of the Committee was held on 11.01.2018 forformulation and evaluation of performance of Independent Directors and for assessment andrecommendation for the appointment of Company Secretary and Compliance Officer of theCompany.
 Requisite quorum was present for the meeting.

 The composition of the Stakeholders' Relationship Committee and the details of meetingsattended by its members are given below:

 In compliance with the SEBI (Listing Obligations and Disclosure Requirements)Regulation 2015 and the Companies Act 2013 the Company has framed and adopted a Code ofConduct.
 The Code is applicable to the members of the Board the executive officers themembers of the management one level below the executive directors including allfunctional heads of the Company.
-The Code is available on the website of the Company -www.narbadajewellery.com.
-All members of the Board the executive officers and seniorfinancial officers have affirmed compliance to the Code as on March 31 2016
+The Code is available on the website of the Company -

 B. Secretarial Auditor: